 (10) SAR Program Analysis:

-(b) SAR program sponsors shall adjust future SARs accordingly based on the analysis required above.
+(b) SAR program sponsors should adjust future SARs accordingly based on the analysis required above.
 This can include refinements to an effective SAR program including additional attention to previously discovered problem areas, consolidation with another SAR program, or discontinuation of the SAR program.

 In accordance with NPD 1280.1, SAR program sponsors shall develop, maintain, and communicate balanced measures for work for which they are responsible and accountable.

-A.5 Observation: Information regarding an event or condition during a SAR, recorded for explanatory purposes, and not requiring or recommending action.
+Observation: Information regarding an event or condition during a SAR, recorded for explanatory purposes, and not requiring or recommending action.

-A.6 Recommendation: Information regarding events or conditions that may be improved in effectiveness or efficiency, based on other Center practice(s), auditor experience, or other information.
+Recommendation: Information regarding events or conditions that may be improved in effectiveness or efficiency, based on other Center practice(s), auditor experience, or other information.
 Recommendations require prudent consideration by Center management; however, corrective action is at the discretion of Center management.

-A.7 Repeat Finding: A finding that is significantly similar to finding(s) from a previous SAR.
+Repeat Finding: A finding that is significantly similar to finding(s) from a previous SAR.
 Repeat findings may indicate systemic conditions or ineffective mitigation efforts with respect to the original finding.